simplykamar/simplykamar/README.md

 👋 Hello World!,
 I’m Kamar Alam
-Glad to see you here! star_struck a Web Developer and Open Source Developerrocket from India.
+Glad to see you here! :heart_eyes: I'm a Full Stack Developer from :india: India.
+I love to build things that live on internet.
+To know more about me just check out this link... https://simplykamar.github.io/